 Tim (who describes himself as ‘a landlubberly native of Northumberland’) has lived in Leith for 30 years with his family and is an elder in the Church of Scotland.
 He was a social worker and teacher before gaining a Bachelor of Divinity in 1994 and worked as a prison chaplain before moving to the docks in 2005.
 He writes, ‘On the ships it is a privilege to meet so many dignified men who are working hard to support their families in some of the poorest countries in the world’.

-The scheme grew in 2011, with a growing number of volunteers from across the denominations (Roman Catholic, Church of Scotland, URC and Episcopal), and building on the experience gained in 2010.
+The scheme has continued its work since, with a growing number of volunteers from across the denominations (Roman Catholic, Church of Scotland, URC and Episcopal), and building on the experience gained in 2010.
 In 2012, ship visiting also took place in Rosyth and Grangemouth, mostly thanks to new volunteers recruited through the Mission to Seafarers.
-We hope to expand the team further in 2014.
+The team has been further expanded in 2014.

 Tim is very happy to give talks and presentations about his work.
 He can be contacted at firstname.lastname@example.org, or phone 0131 555 2500.